paulbutcher/ScalaMock/new_homepage_src/_user_guide/030_mocking_style.md

 # Choosing your mocking style

-ScalaMock supports two different mocking styles - *expectations-first* and *record-then-verify*.
+ScalaMock supports two different mocking styles---*expectations-first* and *record-then-verify*.
 These styles can be mixed within a single test.

 ## Expectations-First Style